 As there is an increase in total conversion of feed with increase in cracking temperature, formation of residue is declining consistently with rise in temperature (Figure-3).
-This may be due to high temperatures and less contact time, since the reaction is carried out in batch reactor the heavy hydrocarbon molecules are decomposed to smaller ones and immediately pushed out of the reactor, providing very little time to undergo further cracking.
-This observation is well supported by the time required for cracking.
+This may be due to high temperatures and less contact time, since the reaction is carried out in batch reactor the heavy hydrocarbon available; which is decreasing the extent of cracking minimizing further cracking of cracked products/ molecules reducing the possibility of ultimate cracking leading to the residue formation during cracking operation.